Ansam-02/Mastering-JavaScript-in-20-Days/day6.md

    };
 ```
 #### Quiz Project
+here's the the exercies that i solved of the Quiz project:
 ```javascript
     const statement = document.getElementById('statment');
     // optionButtons should be all the elements within the "options" div